SCOTUS to hear case on the nature of the immunity granted to international organizations.

 On May 21, 2018, the Supreme Court of the United States (SCOTUS) agreed to hear a case involving the International Organizations Immunities Act (IOIA).
 Enacted in 1945, the IOIA affords international organizations the “same immunity” from a lawsuit that a foreign government would have.

-What is interesting about this case is the question of exactly what type of immunity the IOIA will bestow upon international organizations (IOs): sovereign immunity as it existed before the enactment of the Foreign Sovereign Immunities Act (FSIA) of 1976 or did the IOIA’s 1945 immunity somehow evolve to become co-terminus with FSIA immunity after 1976?
+What is interesting about this case is the question of exactly what type of immunity the IOIA bestows upon international organizations (IOs).
+Does it bestow sovereign immunity as it existed before the enactment of the Foreign Sovereign Immunities Act (FSIA) of 1976 or has the IOIA’s 1945 immunity somehow evolved to become co-terminus with FSIA immunity after 1976?

 In taking this case, SCOTUS will not only resolve this question, but it will also resolve a split in the circuits on the nature of the IOIA immunity.

 This case was brought by a group of fishermen and citizens of India who asserted “that their way of life has been devastated by [a] power plant.”
 The building of the plant was funded by the International Finance Corporation (IFC), which is “an international organization founded in 1956 with over 180 member countries.”
 The IFC is headquartered in Washington.